-On February 10, 2024 I received an email message relating that in December 2023, somebody bombed a Colombian Army checkpoint.
+In December 2023, somebody bombed a Colombian Army checkpoint.
 Investigators determined that the explosive used was a Colombian Army munition, supposedly stored at the Army arsenal in Tolemaida.
 The Minister of Defense, Iván Velásquez, immediately ordered an investigation of Army munition and weapons controls, storage, and records.

-On April 30, 2024, the preliminary examination was complete, and the President called a hasty press conference.
+The preliminary examination was done quickly, and on April 30, 2024, the President called a hasty press conference.
 He had just received a chart prepared by the Army investigators.
 It showed the items on hand and items missing, and not only from the arsenal at Tolemaida.

-After a cursory look at the chart, the President announced that a million pieces of weaponry, including nearly 23,000 grenades, 39 missiles, 550 rockets, and 800,000 munitions were missing from only two of the Army's arsenals. ("Presidente Petro denuncia pérdida de mas de un millón de municiones de Ejército," EL ESPECTADOR, April 30, 2024).
-"The only way to explain this list of missing weapons is that for a long time there have been networks made up of people from the Military Forces and civilians dedicated to a massive commerce in weapons, using legal weapons belonging to the Colombian government," announced the President.
+After a cursory look at the chart, the President announced that a million pieces of weaponry, including nearly 23,000 grenades, 39 missiles, 550 rockets, and 800,000 munitions were missing from only two of the Army's arsenals.
+Presumably, the missing items had been given or sold to illegal armed groups, even in other countries. ("Presidente Petro denuncia pérdida de mas de un millón de municiones de Ejército", EL ESPECTADOR, April 30, 2024).
+Specifically, he said, "The only way to explain this list of missing weapons is that for a long time there have been networks made up of people from the Military Forces and civilians dedicated to a massive commerce in weapons, using legal weapons belonging to the Colombian government."
 He said he thinks that they have been going to the illegal armed groups.
-"Las municiónes y explosivos de la Policia de Urabá que terminaron en manos del Clan del Golfo", by Señal Investigativa, una alianza entre Revista Raya and Señal Colombia, Revista Raya, June 23, 2024.
+"Las municiónes y explosivos de la Policia de Urabá que terminaron en manos del Clan del Golfo", by Señal Investigativa, uma alianza entre Revista Raya and Señal Colombia, Revista Raya, June 23, 2024.